menu

 In a nation where 1 out of every 4 children lives in poverty, the Seattle Hill neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, according to NeighborhoodScout's exclusive analysis, Seattle Hill is among the best neighborhoods for families in Washington.
-In fact, this neighborhood is more family-friendly than 99.0% of neighborhoods in the entire state of Washington.
+In fact, this neighborhood is more family-friendly than 98.8% of neighborhoods in the entire state of Washington.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the Seattle Hill neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives, college students and urban sophisticates.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students, highly educated executives and urban sophisticates.

 Real Estate

 Some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the Seattle Hill neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
-In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 97.0% of all American neighborhoods.
+In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 97.7% of all American neighborhoods.

 Diversity